golivo28/pagila_dbt/models/staging/pagila/_pagila__docs.md

 # category

+{% docs category %}
+This table contains the different movie categories available in the database.
+{% enddocs %}

 {% docs category__category_id %}
+This is the primary key of the table.
 {% enddocs %}

 {% docs category__name %}
+This is the name of the category.
 {% enddocs %}

 {% docs category__last_update %}
+This is the timestamp of the last time the table was updated.
+It's in the format yyyy-mm-dd hh:mm:ss
 {% enddocs %}

 # city